cloudFPGA/Doc/docsrc/pages/STARTER_GUIDE/getting_started.md

 # Getting Started

-## Quick Start Guide
+## HowTo Monolithic
-This quick start guide will take you through simple "_Hello World_" applications to get you started.
+This quick start guide will take you through simple "_Hello Themisto_" project (cFp_HellThemisto) to get you started.

 If you are new to _cloudFPGA_, we recommend you start with [STEP-1](#step-1-on-premise-development).
 Otherwise, advanced and [*privileged user*](../INTRODUCTION/introduction.md#user-privilege-layers)